The unique venue reopens to the public

-An iconic Newcastle building is transformed into a beautiful restaurant and cafe space
+An iconic Newcastle building has been transformed into a beautiful restaurant and cafe space.

 The Signal Box at Newcastle’s Market Street lawn was closed along with the heavy rail line in 2014, and was leased to the operators of the Port Stephens favourite, The Little Nel, Emily and Andrew Macdonald.

 The Signal Box has been a part of the Newcastle Railway Station precinct since its construction in 1936.
 The site itself, showcases the layout and development of the nineteenth century Victorian railway precinct.

 “The Newcastle Signal Box was de-commissioned on Boxing Day 2014 and it has taken five years and a lot of hard work by many, for the Signal Box to start the next chapter of its life…Newcastle Signal Box has been repurposed to offer honest food in a thoughtful space built to bring people together.”

 The restaurant was designed by Jason Elsley, of Derive Architecture, who saw a fabulous opportunity to merge the historic Signal Box with a sleek, modern industrial building to create the amazing dining pavilion.
 The bold, vibrant brand was designed by Headjam a creative agency in Newcastle.

 So, what can you expect on a visit to the Signal Box?

 The restaurant offers a unique and upmarket bistro style dining experience and is set to be one of the most exciting openings in the Newcastle area this year.
 Operating from breakfast through to dinner, the Signal Box will be a food driven venue serving innovative, modern Australian cuisine.

 The dining pavilion is almost made entirely of steel and concrete, giving a nod to the site’s industrial past.
 The stunning steel spiral staircase offers visitors access to the rooftop to experience the unique views of Newcastle.